evankielley/HowToBuildCDO/README.md

 Fortran 77 and 90/95 compilers are required for the installation of the GRIB API and hence, CDO.
 By default, these may not be installed so if you get no response from `which gfortran` and/or `which fort77`, install them by typing: `sudo apt-get install gfortran` and/or `sudo apt-get install fort77`; appropriately.
 You will also need the C compilers: gcc and g++.

-## Downloading CDO and it's Prerequisites
+## Part 0 - Downloading CDO and it's Prerequisites

 This guide is tailored for CDO 1.8.2 and its prerequisite libs.
 At this time, these can be obtained via: